JamesWoolfenden/terraform-aws-waf-global/README.md

 ## Usage

-These is just a basic illustration.
+This here is just a basic illustration.

-Include this repository as a module in your existing terraform code:
+Include this repository as a module in your existing Terraform code:

 ```terraform
 module "waf-global" {